Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 We are not afraid of bread around here.
 Whole grain breads, cereals, and pasta are loaded with fiber, energy, and plant protein with key nutrients.
 Research shows eating whole grain breads and cereals is associated with decreased risk of coronary heart disease.
 Gluten is the protein found in whole wheat and makes our favorite breads.
 There are major health benefits from eating whole grains like heart health and gut health.
 Those with celiac disease or gluten allergies should avoid gluten containing grains and choose other whole grains without gluten protein like quinoa and oats.
 But for everyone else here is the deal, gluten is a plant protein that lowers your risk of heart disease by 15% after adjusting for processed grains.
 Add one more point to Your Score by choosing more whole grains every day.

-How much whole grains and starchy vegetables do you eat daily?
+How much whole grains do you eat daily?

 The proof